-- 2.1 The Council is required to set a balanced budget each year at Budget Council (normally the February preceding the commencement of the financial year on 1 April). - 2.2 The Executive should recommend its proposed budget to Council - 2.3 It is considered sound financial management to set an annual budget and produce a strategy showing indicative budgets for the following three years.
+- 2.1 The Council is required to set a balanced budget each year at Budget Council (normally the February preceding the commencement of the financial year on 1 April). - 2.2 The Executive should recommend the administration's proposed budget to Council. - 2.3 It is considered sound financial management for the Council and its Executive to set an annual budget and produce a strategy showing indicative budgets for the following three years.